 Bryn Athyn College gives advanced standing and various types of credit at the 100-level for some Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) tests.
-For specific information about AP tests, see the Advanced Placement Credits information at http://www.brynathyn.edu/academics/catalog/test-credit/.
+For specific information about AP tests, see the Advanced Placement Credits information on the college website.
 For information about IB, contact the college registrar.
 Bryn Athyn College accepts a maximum combined total of 31 credits from AP, IB, or CLEP tests.

-Bryn Athyn College accepts a maximum of 12 CLEP credits which count towards the 31 total.
+Bryn Athyn College accepts a maximum of 12 CLEP credits which count towards the 31 total credits.
 Students may seek CLEP credit for work done prior to enrollment at Bryn Athyn but may not pursue CLEP credit after beginning course work at the College.
 CLEP may not be used to replace, duplicate, or challenge a course grade.
 CLEP credit is accepted according to the following guidelines: